AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 He died on stage.
 He died on stage.

-But he didn't sort of go, you know, his kind of, aha, is it there?
+But he didn't sort of go you know his kind of aha is it there

-Jesus didn't do that, did he?
-He didn't optimize timelines relentlessly.
+jesus didn't do that did he he didn't optimize timelines relentlessly

-So Elon would like to engineer a neural backup and rapid revival pod to cut it to hours.
+so elon would like to engineer a neural backup and rapid revival pod to cut it to hours.
 But resurrection is a divine hack beyond physics.

 Jesus nailed the miracle without venture capital.

 Three days sets the bar high.
-Faster might have sparked theological debates on overlooking and overclocking eternity.
+Faster might have sparked theological debates on overlooking it and overclocking eternity.

-I mean it's quite funny by its technical language.
+I mean, it's quite funny by its technical language.
 Yeah.

 Can we just go back to the kind of

+stuff that?
 Yeah.
 Well, I mean, we quoted Peter Till saying you're having to think about whether humanity was worth saving.

 Do they understand how human beings work?